saltyowl/23luversofwael/README.md

 ### Turning BTC back into $$
 - See [this guide](http://www.coindesk.com/information/sell-bitcoin/) for information.
 You can also trade with sellers in the [currency section](http://www.mpgh.net/forum/forumdisplay.php?f=885).

-### General Betting Advice
-- [This guide from Nitrogen Sports](https://nitrogensports.eu/blog/how-to-bet-on-sports/) is a good place to get started